-As if ice skating on the beach at the Hotel Del Coronado near San Diego wasn’t cool enough, the hotel has now added an upscale rinkside lounge called Frostbite – A Place to Chill.
-Our family had the chance to check it out over the weekend, and we all give it big thumbs up!
+As if ice skating on the beach at the Hotel Del Coronado wasn’t cool enough, the hotel is offering an upscale rink side lounge called Frostbite – A Place to Chill.
+Our family had the chance to check it out, and we all give it big thumbs up!

 Ice Skating at the Hotel Del Coronado

 Ice skating at the Hotel Del Coronado has long been one of San Diego’s favorite traditions.
 With sunny days and blue skies practically all year around, San Diego is not the place anyone would normally think of outdoor ice skating.
-Capitalizing on its beachfront location, the Hotel Del (as locals lovingly call it) puts up an ice rink each year between Thanksgiving and the first week or so of January.
-Locals and guests flock from all over for Skating by the Sea under palm trees with an ocean view, and it is a one-of-a-kind experience.
+Capitalizing on its beachfront location, the Hotel Del (as locals lovingly call it) puts up an ice rink each year.
+The rink opens this year on November 22 through the first week or so of January.
+Locals and guests flock from all over for Skating by the Sea under palm trees with an ocean view.
+It’s just a one-of-a-kind experience.

 Frostbite – A Place to Chill

 Now there is even more to the experience.
 Positioned around two sides of the oval ice rink, Frostbite is a welcome addition and most definitely a good place to chill.
-Comfortable sofas and padded chairs are circled around private fire pits, available by reservation for both guests of the hotel and outside visitors.
-Our family’s fire pit had great real estate – positioned right at the north end of the rink so we could take in all the fun.
+Comfortable sofas, padded chairs and tables are circled around private fire pits.
+These spots available by reservation only, open to both guests of the hotel and outside visitors.
+Our family’s fire pit had great real estate.
+We were positioned right at the north end of the rink so we could take in all the fun.

 We bundled up and got cozy next to the fire, with twinkling white lights and holiday garlands all around us.
 With table service offering a limited menu of delicious treats, we ordered hot cocoas for the girls and warm adults beverages for the dads.
 Everyone was happy with their drinks of choice.
 Triton tried the Naughty and Spice ($16), made with Avion Silver, St. Germain, apple cider and lemon juice.
 I enjoyed Gnome for the Holidays ($16), a frothy concoction of Absolut Elyx, Kahlua peppermint mocha, Godiva dark chocolate and Bailey’s.